-I’m an associate professor in the Department of English at Ryerson University, where I teach undergraduate and graduate courses in rhetoric and writing studies, and supervise graduate students in rhetoric, health humanities, and science and technology studies.
+She teaches undergraduate and graduate courses in rhetoric and writing studies, and supervises graduate students in rhetoric, health humanities, and science and technology studies.

 Derkatch, Colleen.
 Bounding Biomedicine: Evidence and Rhetoric in the New Science of Alternative Medicine, external link.
 University of Chicago Press.
 April 2016.

 Derkatch, Colleen.
 “The Self-Generating Language of Wellness and Natural Health, external link.”
 Rhetoric of Health & Medicine.
 1.1-2 (2018): 132-60.